-Support staff will most with or Crimo Victim Cupper 20007 , #i c: 1000000 Officer of the market of the state of the st dillie.
-Vicini Ouppoil acolds. community De reierred to allempt to make comact with stan will meet with or resources and other the Victims victims and give them attempt to make community Support resources, referrals and contact with victims and advocates, home program for create safety plans for: give them resources, visits, relocation follow up.
-Total children, adult males and referrals and create assistance, complex reports received females and elders, including safety plans. system navigation 1000 per vear = underserved populations who and accompany 700 Individuals are victims of: child abuse, 3-Child, Adult, Senior victims to attain served per year. sexual assault, domestic Victim housing and/or violence, elder abuse, Advocates(one from benefits. financial crimes, robbery, prior year award) assault, adult victims of 1- Human Services molestation, economic Program exploitation, fraud, federal Supervisor(Senior crimes, intoxicated drivers, service program) survivors of homicide, hate and bias crimes and gang - - violence.
+Support staff will most with or Orimo Viotim Cumont oupport stain will meet which of records. community be referred to attempt to make contact with staff will meet with or resources and other the Victims victims and give them attempt to make community Support resources, referrals and contact with victims and advocates, home program for create safety plans for: give them resources, visits, relocation follow up.
+Total children, adult males and referrals and create assistance, complex reports received females and elders, including safety plans. , system navigation 1000 per vear = underserved populations who and accompany 700 Individuals are victims of: child abuse, 3-Child, Adult, Senior victims to attain served per year. sexual assault, domestic Victim housing and/or violence, elder abuse, Advocates(one from benefits. financial crimes, robbery, prior year award) assault, adult victims of 1- Human Services molestation, economic Program exploitation, fraud, federal Supervisor(Senior crimes, intoxicated drivers, service program) survivors of homicide, hate and bias crimes and gang violence.
 The primary focus will be on the Federal Priority Victim Populations.
 GOAL #6 Respond to the WCDSS will enhance Number of calls.
 The hotline/intake 400 calls per immediate emotional and resources to the Child process is a month= 400 physical needs and safety of Abuse and Neglect standardized individuals children who are victims of Hotline for child, adult application of served. child abuse, sexual assault, and senior victims. procedures for domestic violence and other collecting consistent crimes by expanding the information to WCDSS hotline which will Add staff- one Intake respond to reports of allow victims of all ages to call Screener staff child abuse and/or and receive immediate neglect in a timely assistance.
 Enhance the after manner.
-The call hours call coverage to center will also take

-• reports of other types of abuse or crimes against adult and senior citizens.
+The call hours call coverage to center will also take reports of other types of abuse or crimes against adult and senior citizens.
 The intake gathering process lays the foundation for assessing safety and risk.
-It allows the agency to determine the circumstances surrounding the child maltreatment of the child victim, the caregivers' response to child welfare involvement, the caregivers' explanation of what happened, the injuries and related conditions including the child's condition, history and duration of the situation, co- existing factors and conditions; such as, substance abuse, domestic violence or mental health, contextual issues such as use of instruments, acts of rep typ cri an pre asi risi ag ag the ins m - chi Cai o vui Cal txe ha iri 00 the his jo exi 00 lns op me 00)ns ins senior ص ص - - ••• - include adult and s victim reporting and additional data collection • -
+It allows the agency to determine the circumstances surrounding the child maltreatment of the child victim, the caregivers' response to child welfare involvement, the caregivers' explanation of what happened, the injuries and related conditions including the child's condition, history and duration of the situation, co- existing factors and conditions; such as, substance abuse, domestic violence or mental health, contextual issues such as use of instruments, acts of include adult and senior Victim reporting and additional data collection -